 This may seem daunting, but before you completely turn down the idea, read on.
 In many cities, there are fantastic old homes in established areas that are more than capable of being turned into your dream home.
 The other side to buying and renovating and older home is to do it as a flip....essentially to turn around and sell after the renovation.
 In Saskatoon, we are seeing rejuvenation and renovation of one of the oldest areas of town, Riversdale.
 The great thing about this area is that not only are people choosing character homes to renovate, but the city is turning this area into a go-to hotspot.
 It's a fantastic community with lots of local business' and accessibility to beautiful riverside views.
 It's a perfect area for anyone who likes to be surrounded by beautiful trees, a strong community and already well laid roots.
 Here are some things to consider:

 1)Look at real estate in older areas:

 In any city there are many established areas that are being rejuvenated and reborn into places that you would want to raise a family.
 Lots of the homes for sale will be older style, single family homes.
 While they may look a little rough around the edges, try and see past the cosmetic things you can fix.
-If you need any help from a real estate agent, your Saskatoon Mortgage Broker would happily recommend one of that fantastic professionals he works with.
+If you need any help from a real estate agent, The Mortgage Associate at TMG Saskatoon would happily recommend one of that fantastic professionals he works with.